lemocla/Which-way-is-up/documentation/features/features.md

  - ## **My reviews**

-   My reviews page features reviews left by the user and is only accessible once the user has logged-in onto the website.
+   'My reviews' page features reviews left by the user and is only accessible once the user has logged-in onto the website.
 The user will be able to update / delete their reviews.

    ![my reviews page](screenshots/my-reviews.png)